 ECT works for many people when drugs or psychotherapy are ineffective.
 There are typically fewer side effects than with medications.

 ECT works quickly to relieve psychiatric symptoms.
 Depression or mania may resolve after only one or two treatments.
-In contrast, many medications require weeks to take effect.
+Many medications require weeks to take effect.
 Therefore, ECT can be especially beneficial for those who are suicidal, psychotic, or catatonic.

 ECT may be safely used on both pregnant women and those with heart conditions.

-Side effects associated with ECT are rare and generally mild.
-They can include
+Side effects associated with ECT are uncommon and generally mild.
+They can include:

 - headache or muscle ache in the hours following treatment